ashish-mittal2047/calculator/README.md

 # calculator
+A standard keyboard app, with no overflow and keyboard support.

-Built a calculator app, marking the end of The Odin Project Foundations Section.
+It marks the end of Foundations section of The Odin Project.

-Upcoming task -
-Add keyboard support